Icon library

 We have created a huge range of icons for many generic and specific themes.

-The Airbus icon set is ready to download from this page for Microsoft PowerPoint and Adobe Illustrator,
+The Airbus icon set is ready to download from this page for office applications and Adobe Illustrator, it is also contained in the Airbus advanced Google slides templates.

 If you can’t find a suitable icon for your requirement, you can create a new one following the design principles detailed below.